 Under the McKinney-Vento Act, every state education agency (SEA) is required to the number of homeless children and youth on the SEA website annually.
 A list of state coordinators for the education of homeless children and youth, as well as state data profiles, may be found on the website of the National Center for Homeless Education.

 In addition, the U.S. Department of Education now makes homeless data available for every local educational agency (LEA).
-Two years of that data may be accessed here.
+Six years of that data may be accessed here.
 Please note that the LEA-level data uses a privacy protection methodology to prevent the identification of individual students in districts with low numbers of homeless students.
 As such, some data totals may differ slightly between various data sources.

 Why is the number of homeless children and youth reported by schools higher than the number reported by homeless and housing agencies?

 The U.S. Department of Education (ED) and the U.S. Department of Housing and Urban Development (HUD) use different definitions of homelessness, as well as different methods of collecting data.